cricri-du-lauragais/QMapShack_enduro/README.md

 # QMapShack_enduro
-use qmapshack with mkgmap & brouter for enduro motocycle
+use QMapShack with mkgmap & BRouter for enduro motorcycle